 - Set a timer and focus exclusively on the sorting process.
 You could start as small as 5 minutes if you are feeling overwhelmed.
 A 30-minute timer would help you make significant progress but still be short enough not to be intimidating.

 - Take the final steps to complete each goal you set.
-Once everything is sorted, don’t waste time and let it sit around still taking up space.
-Pack up the donations and donate them and get the trash to the garbage can or to the dump if necessary.
+Once everything is sorted, don’t waste time and let it sit around, still taking up space.
+Pack up the donations, donate them, and get the trash to the garbage can or dump if necessary.
 If you have a significant amount of junk and don’t have the time to move it yourself, you might want to consider a company like 1-800-got-junk that will come to your home and take what you don’t want away.
 1-800-got-junk is the leader in junk removal and a very well known company.
 You might, however, find a better deal from a local company.
 If you decide to go that route, make sure you check their references.

 Help Someone in Need By Donating Furniture, Clothes, Video

 Watch this quick video on why donating can be so beneficial and rewarding!

 There are some things you can’t donate.

 There are some rules about what you can and cannot donate when it comes to clothing and furniture.
 Rules can vary by donation center, but some general guidelines you should keep in mind include:

 - Donations should be gently used.
 They don’t expect your donations to be brand new, but they also need them to be in good enough condition to give to those in need or to sell in their retail stores.
 If your furniture is shredded or your clothing is missing sleeves or has giant holes in it, they will just have to throw the donations away – a waste of their time and yours.
 When donating clothes, make sure you look them over carefully for obvious blemishes.